DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-06-08-dance-of-the-dragons.md

 she felt responsible, she cursed herself for soldiers' plight..
 one last breath, she closed her eyes; this was no longer a fight

-when oppression takes control and end of an angel is near..
+when oppression takes control and end of an angel is nigh..
 courage and loyalty rise from the ashes.. senses no longer feel fear

 it spread the wings across the field..